Some of the considerations you’re likely to come across when buying your first home.

-1. Figure out how much money you have to play with
+1. Figure out how much money you have

 2. Find out if there are black marks on your credit report